 Stepping inside the building, the connection between the natural and industrial landscape continues with a sustainable, eco-friendly message throughout.

 Hardwoods from sustainable Welsh woodlands were used throughout the interior while the tall, black pillars with fern-like fossil patterns represent the enchanting edges of a forest where magic meets reality.

-Everywhere you look, you'll find examples of fine Welsh craftsmanship and artistic expression and it's well worth booking onto our behind-the-scenes tour to discover more about this building.
+Everywhere you look, you'll find examples of fine Welsh craftsmanship and artistic expression.